SingleManTH/agiletoolkit.org/docs/overview/application.md

-# Architecture & Design > Anatomy Of An Application
+# Overview > Anatomy Of An Application

 ## The Class Hierarchy

-In order to implement the Composability and Extensibility that make Agile Toolkit so productive we need to provide every object with a number of common features.
+In order to implement the [Composability](/TODO) and [Extensibility](/TODO) that make Agile Toolkit so productive we need to provide every object with a number of common features.

 So at the top of the class hierarchy is `AbstractObject`, which primarily handles the creation, naming and initialization of objects.

-There are three classes which extend directly from `AbstractObject`:
+There are three classes that extend directly from `AbstractObject`:

 * **AbstractModel**: which adds features to help manage data entities
 * **AbstractView**: which adds features for generating output with nested templates